Tajik cuisine: Dairy products

-Dairy dishes, usually served as part of the spread of appetizers in a Tajik meal and scooped with pieces of flatbread, include chaka (a sour milk preparation), thick yogurt, and kaymak (high-fat clotted cream).
+Dairy dishes, usually served as part of the spread of appetizers in a Tajik meal and scooped with pieces of flatbread, include chakka (a sour milk preparation), thick yogurt, and kaymak (high-fat clotted cream).
 Qurut balls may be served as a snack or an accompaniment to cold beverages.
 Although not a traditional Tajik drink, kefir, a drinking yogurt, is often served with breakfast.

 Summer produce

 In the summer, Tajikistan abounds in produce and fruit; its grapes and melons were famous throughout the former Soviet Union.
 The bazaar also sells pomegranates, apricots, plums, peaches, apples, pears, figs, and persimmons.

 Beverages

 Tea generally accompanies every meal and is frequently offered between meals as a gesture of hospitality to guests and visitors.
 It is served hot in a china pot with a lid, and is drunk with sugar from small saucer-less cups without handles (piola).
 Because of the universal popularity of tea-drinking, the choykhona, or teahouse, is the most common gathering place in Tajikistan, and is similar to the Western-style coffee house.